-Ryan Ramirez is the head of business development and partnerships at Walmart Business, which entails launching partnership campaigns with organizations that align with the Walmart Business core customer.
-He solved the gap of the lack of representation across underrepresented communities by launching some of the company’s largest partnerships with groups like the US Black Chamber, US Hispanic Chamber of Commerce, Latina Style, and ACE NextGen.
+Ryan Ramirez is the head of business development and partnerships at Hello Alice, which entails launching partnership campaigns with organizations that align with the Hello Alice core customer.
+While in a previous role at Walmart, he solved the gap of the lack of representation across underrepresented communities by launching some of the company’s largest partnerships with groups like the US Black Chamber, US Hispanic Chamber of Commerce, Latina Style, and ACE NextGen.

 What is your greatest career accomplishment to date?